 Ok, but before you get to the queso dip, you need to make the pico de gallo for this dish.
 That’s because the pico will actually improve the longer it sits… not the case with the queso.

 This is a really basic fresh salsa.
 Feel free to add other things to it to fit your fancy.
 Basically just dice up all the ingredients.

-For the tomatoes, I like to wash out the seeds for this purpose.
+For the tomatoes, I like to wash out most of the seeds for this purpose.
 Then just dice them up.
 No need to peel them even.